 1. The speaker could be better for the price

-Personally, I don’t necessarily expect high volume levels in a machine that has relaxation and sleep promotion as its primary job.
+Personally, I don’t expect loud volume from a machine that has relaxation and sleep promotion as its primary job.
 However, for the price and size of the device, you could arguably expect a better speaker.

-To be fair, white noise machines are notorious for having low-quality speakers, so it’s not an uncommon point.
+To be fair, white noise machines are notorious for having low-quality speakers, so it’s not an uncommon issue.
 And for me, it’s absolutely fine for nighttime listening.
-It just won’t get you up and dancing if you use the audio input to play upbeat music.
+It just won’t get you up and dancing if you use the audio input to play some electronic music on a Saturday night because the only other speaker you have is your phone.

 2. Needs to be plugged in